-With clubs ranging from Electronic Music to Bollywood fan society there's something to cater for all tastes.
+With clubs ranging from Electronic Music to Choral and Singing Society there's something to cater for all tastes.

 Many courses have related clubs but they do much more than discuss what happened in your latest lecture - including organising social events and fundraisers.

-Academic Clubs include: Architecture, History, Law and Microbiology + over 30 more.
+Academic Clubs include: Architecture, History and Law and over 30 more.